tudorobretin/test-repo2/README.md

-# Test 2 branch: feature2
+# Test 2 deleted info from merged branches

 Some text

 # Subheader

-Some more text for my new feature branch
+Some more text for my new feature branch.
+No branches at the moment